-- D. Krevat asked about the topics that are discussed during subregional meetings and if corridor studies are specifically discussed.
+- D. Krevat asked about the topics that are discussed during subregional meetings, and if corridor studies are specifically discussed.
 S. Johnston stated he begins presentations by explaining the UPWP process, but the emphasis for discussion is the solicitation of ideas for studies and to position the MPO as an entity that can be supportive of its municipalities.
 Many ideas for specific corridors to study are generated at subregional meetings.
-Transit topics have been discussed frequently, particularly the future of the transit network, the long-term impacts of the COVID-19 pandemic, the MBTA's bus network redesign, and other transformation projects.
+Transit topics have been frequently discussed, particularly the future of the transit network, the long-term impacts of the COVID-19 pandemic, the MBTA's bus network redesign and other transformation projects.
 Although some themes are repeated between subregional meetings, S. Johnston noted the importance of hearing the local needs of each subregion. - D. Koses asked about the MPO's plans for in-person attendance of meetings.
 Jonathan Church stated that the MPO will discuss this issue in January.
-S. Johnston noted the logistical advantage of virtual meetings for a committee that includes people from throughout the region.
+S. Johnston noted the logistical advantage of virtual meetings with a body which includes people from throughout the region.
 The Transit Working Group will likely stay predominantly virtual due to increased participation.
 E. Bourassa stated that prior to the pandemic, MAPC's events typically drew 40 to 50 attendees, while their current virtual meetings routinely see 100 to 150 attendees.
-He stated that there is a recognition that MAPC needs to maintain a virtual component for events and meetings in the future.
-MAPC's community engagement staff are working on a hybrid meeting plan and have held webinars on hybrid meeting policy and procedures.
-D. Koses noted that the City of Newton has also seen increased participation, but he expressed concern that the virtual environment may not capture all individuals who wish to participate. - T. Bent expressed that, in his experience, some meetings move more quickly in the virtual environment and generally see more discussion.
+He stated that there is a recognition that MAPC needs to maintain a virtual component to events and meetings in the future.
+MAPC's community engagement staff are working on a hybrid meeting plan, and have held webinars on hybrid meeting policy and procedures.
+D. Koses noted that the City of Newton has also seen increased participation, but expressed concern that the virtual environment may not capture all individuals who wish to participate. - T. Bent expressed that, in his experience, some meetings move more quickly in the virtual environment and generally see more discussion.
 E. Bourassa stated that while the virtual environment is beneficial for informational sessions, meetings which require deeper discussion of issues can be more difficult.
-He added that feedback from MAPC subregional groups indicates that participants lack the opportunity in virtual environments to have smaller discussions before and after a meeting, which is a benefit of in-person meetings.
-He stated that MAPC wants to maintain the ability for participants to network while also providing the virtual element to people who cannot attend in-person.
+He added that feedback from MAPC subregions indicates that members do not benefit from time to have smaller discussions before and after a meeting in the virtual environment.
+He stated that MAPC wants to maintain the ability for participants to network while also provide the virtual element to members who cannot attend in-person.